sisl/Contrail/docs/source/tutorial.rst

    * If you only select one AC ID, then the generated data will not be of encounters but rather single aircraft trajectories.

 #.
-Select which generation protocol you would like to use.
+Select which statistical model you would like to use.

-   * Currently, the tool defines diagonal covariance and exponential kernal covariance models.
-The waypoints of the trajectories in this selected nominal encounter will serve as the mean values for these multivariate probability distributions during generation.
+   * Currently, the tool defines a multivariate Gaussian distribution with either a diagonal covariance or exponential kernal covariance matrix.
+     The waypoints of the trajectories in this selected nominal encounter will serve as the mean values for the multivariate probability distribution during generation.

 #.
 Indicate how many encounters you would like to generate using the model you just defined.
 #.
 Click *Generate*.